Master photographer, Martin Smith is the man behind the lens who brings amazing, beautiful images to clients in the UK and internationally.

 He has spent many years building up a varied and diverse body of work.
 He is continually adding to his collection through regular photographic sorties to London and travels around the world.
 Martin's epic journeys have taken him to six continents and more than fifty countries.

-Born and bred a Londoner, Martin turned his back on a highly successful corporate career in order to photograph the city he loves.
-After years gazing out of boardroom windows he’s now on the outside looking in.
+Born and bred a Londoner, Martin has spent thousands of hours photographing the city he loves.
 Late at night and early in the morning, he captures the moment and records the ever-changing skyline of London, a capital in a dynamic period in history.

-With the regulation ‘ten thousand hours’ of hands-on experience behind him, the Master Photographers Association awarded Martin a Fellowship for his 'Colours of London' portfolio in 2018.
-The first time the award has ever been granted for a collection of London photographs.
+In 2018 the Master Photographers Association awarded Martin a Fellowship for his 'Colours of London' portfolio.
+The first time a fellowship has ever been granted for a collection of London photographs.
 'Colours of London' are vivid images collected over ten years, many shot at night.

 Since then he has established a successful company, which supplies original photographic artwork to businesses and homes from a studio just north of London.
 Martin's work has evolved along with his personal interests which have taken him around the world and back again.